jvelez96/Veterinary-Management-System/README.md

-# SIBD1819
+# Information Systems and Databases Project

-Simple project using PHP and mySQL for introduction purposes.
+Veterinary management system.
+Project using PHP and mySQL.

-Veterinary management system
-# Database_Intro_Project